li012589/NICEplayground/README.md

 ## How to

+examples can be found in testscript folder.

-Run `evl.py` to seem the result of HMC and MH of Ring2D model, in the file change `zDim` to corresponding  length(easy way to do it:  `zDim = energyFn.z.get_shape().as_list()[1] ` ).
+Run `testscript/Normalsampler.py` to seem the result of HMC and MH of Ring2D model, in the file change `zSize` to corresponding  length(easy way to do it:  `zSize = energyFn.z.get_shape().as_list()[1] ` ).
 And let `energyFn` equals the model to evaluate.
-In default, the model is Ring2D and corresponding `zDim` is 2.
+In default, the model is Ring2D and corresponding `zSize` is 2.
 And the result should be about 0 for mean and 1.456 for std.

-Run `NICEMC\NICEMC.py` to train NICE network, it will not load parameter from previous saving and run for 100'000 iterations by default, and it will save every 1'000 iterations.
+Run `testscript/NICEtrain.py` to train NICE network, it will not load parameter from previous saving and run for 100'000 iterations by default, and it will save every 1'000 iterations.

-After training, run `testNicemc.py` to sample using NICE network, in the file change `zDim` to corresponding  dimensions.
+After training, run `testscript/NICEsampler.py` to sample using NICE network, in the file change `zSize` to corresponding  dimensions.
 And let `energyFn` equals the model to evaluate.
-In default, the model is Ring2D and corresponding `zDim` is 2.
+In default, the model is Ring2D and corresponding `zSize` is 2.

 ## Result